Celebrating Innovation and Leadership: Globant Announces 5th Edition of Women That Build Awards

 - Nominations and submissions are open until April 15 at 23:59 ET at womenawards.globant.com

-NEW YORK, March 8, 2024 /PRNewswire/ -- Globant (NYSE: GLOB), a digitally native company focused on reinventing businesses through innovative technology solutions, today announced the launch of its 5th edition of Women That Build Awards, the annual recognition program aimed to provide global visibility and networking opportunities for talented women to thrive in their professional careers.
+NEW YORK,/PRNewswire/ -- Globant (NYSE: GLOB), a digitally native company focused on reinventing businesses through innovative technology solutions, today announced the launch of its 5th edition of Women That Build Awards, the annual recognition program aimed to provide global visibility and networking opportunities for talented women to thrive in their professional careers.

 The tech industry, renowned for its innovation, faces a gender representation challenge with only 28% of its workforce being female.
 As a leading IT company, Globant is focusing the Awards' 5th edition on spotlighting visionary women who embrace technology and innovation, inspiring other women to pursue tech careers and make positive impacts in both the industry and the world.